Worldwide Undergraduate Degrees

 Program Outcomes

-• Leadership Theories: Upon completion of the BS in Leadership Program, students should be able to articulate the foundational assumptions, central ideas, and dominant criticisms of leadership theories.
+• Leadership Theories: Upon completion of the B.S. in Leadership Program, students should be able to articulate the foundational assumptions, central ideas and dominant criticisms of leadership theories.

 • Critical Thinking: Apply critical thinking to improve leadership across a broad range of contexts.